cirosantilli/markdown-style-guide/README.md

 # Why fork Carwin

 There were too many important points in which we disagreed with [carwin/markdown-styleguide](https://github.com/carwin/markdown-styleguide/tree/9121c77bd177a3ade6713d50ab1228782d7c02a7).
-Our views are:
+This guide proposes:

 - don't wrap long lines
 - lists indented with 4 spaces, not 2